-4. Use the slider to select the desired level of video Smoothing (15-bit mode only).
+- 4. Use the slider to select the desired level of video Smoothing (15-bit mode only).
 The level determines how aggressively to blend page regions with small color variation into a single, smooth color.
-Smoothing improves the appearance of the target video by reducing the video noise that is displayed.
+Smoothing improves the appearance of the target video by reducing the video noise that is displayed. - 5.
+Click OK to create the connection profile.